Inside Qatar (Paperback)

 'Wise, well informed, fair-minded and honest' PETER OBORNE

-AN INTIMATE PORTRAIT OF LIFE IN ONE OF THE WORLD'S RICHEST NATIONS AHEAD OF THE FIFA 2022 WORLD CUP
+AN INTIMATE PORTRAIT OF LIFE IN THE FIFA 2022 WORLD CUP'S HOST NATION

 Just 75 years ago, the Gulf nation of Qatar was a backwater, reliant on pearl diving.
 Today it is a gas-laden parvenu with seemingly limitless wealth and ambition.
 Skyscrapers, museums and futuristic football stadiums rise out of the desert and Ferraris race through the streets.
 But in the shadows, migrant workers toil in the heat for risible amounts.